Seville (Sevilla)

 Arabs and Spanish Kings

 In 712, Arab forces conquered Seville and ruled the city for the next five hundred years.
-The way locals live, work, and play has been irrevocably changed as a result.
+The way locals live work, and play has been irrevocably changed.

 In 1248, Seville was captured by the Spanish.
 It took some time, but ultimately King Ferdinand III of Castile issued the decree that the area become a shipyard.
 Planned improvements to the city's infrastructure continued unabatedly afterward.